 In the summer of 2016, two medical students who were part of a resource stewardship medical student interest group at the Max Rady College of Medicine, received funding to examine ways of enhancing stewardship in the undergraduate medical education program (UGME).

-Following a review of the pre-clerkship medical curriculum, a variety of learning materials, including readings, interactive lectures, team-based learning sessions and online modules were developed, incorporating more than 120 Choosing Wisely Canada recommendations.
+Following a review of the pre-clerkship medical curriculum, a variety of learning materials, including readings, interactive lectures, team-based learning sessions and online modules were developed, incorporating Choosing Wisely Canada recommendations.
 A pre and post implementation survey was conducted to evaluate the effectiveness of these materials on student’s attitudes and knowledge of resource stewardship.
 The findings of this study will contribute to improving the quality of undergraduate medical education at University of Manitoba.
 If there are gaps of knowledge identified, the results of the study will help refine the incorporation of resource stewardship curricula in the UGME pre-clerkship curriculum.

 Results will be posted here in late Fall 2017!